 - Select the Column that you'd like to map to the test step.
 Note: If the user maps a column and that value happens to be blank, the attribute mapped to will be set to "blank".

-- Select if this is a Read or Write mapping.
+- Select Mapping Type for a Read or Write mapping.